 ISS is not levied on services exported to non-Brazilian residents by Brazilian service providers, provided that the "results" of the service are verified outside of Brazil.
 However, current legislation and court decisions are unclear as to the situations in which service "results" are deemed to take place outside Brazil, and this matter is often subject to disputes in Brazilian courts.
 PIS and COFINS are not levied on revenues from services exported by parties resident or domiciled in Brazil to parties resident or domiciled outside of Brazil, provided that the payment represents an inflow of foreign currency into the country.

-Where the collection agent is an individual (natural person) resident in Brazil, fees received from the purchaser or the seller (if a Brazilian legal entity) would be subject to Brazilian WHT at rates of up to 27.5%.
+Where the collection agent is an individual (natural person) resident in Brazil, fees received from the purchaser or the seller (if a Brazilian legal entity) would be subject to Brazilian WHT at rates of up to 27.5% (WHT will not be affected by the consumption tax reform).
 The purchaser or the seller, as the paying source, would be liable for withholding and collecting this tax.